 Data systems have mostly focused on the passive storage of data.
 Phrases like “data warehouse” or “data lake” or even the ubiquitous “data store” all evoke places data goes to sit.
-But in the last few years a new style of system and architecture has emerged which is built not just around passive storage but around the flow of data in real-time streams.
+But in the last few years a new style of system and architecture has emerged which is built not just around passive storage but around the flow of real-time data streams.

 This has become a central architectural element of Silicon Valley’s technology companies.
 Many of the largest of these have built themselves around real-time streams as a kind of central nervous system that connect applications, data systems, and makes available in real-time a stream of everything happening in the business.
 You can easily find examples of how these architectures are used at companies like Uber, Ebay, Netflix, Yelp, or virtually any other modern technology company.

 At the same time a whole new ecosystem has emerged around process real-time data streams, often related to technologies like Kafka, Storm, Samza, Flink, or Spark’s Streaming module.
 Though there is a lot of excitement, not everyone knows how to fit these technologies into their technology stack or how to put it to use in practical applications.

 This guide is going to discuss our experience with real-time data streams and what is required to be successful with this new area of technology.
 All of this is based on real experience: we spent the last five years building Apache Kafka, transitioning LinkedIn to a fully stream-based architecture, and helping a number of Silicon Valley tech companies do the same thing.